All Classes Offered

 Each class is filled to its limit (usually 13) by a first-come-first-served receipt of check made payable to Medicine Bow, Ltd. You can reserve a spot by email or phone and that spot will be saved for one week, giving the applicant time to mail in a check.
 A letter of information and directions is then USPS mailed or emailed to the applicant.
 A check received after a class fills is, of course, returned in full.
 A cancellation 7 full days before the class is also returned in full.
 For a cancellation made 4 full days before class, 50% is returned or 60% is applied to a future workshop.

-Public classes run 9:30 a.m. to 4 p.m. at Medicine Bow, where lasting friendships are made around the campfire.
+Public classes usually run from 9:30 a.m. to 4 p.m. at Medicine Bow, where lasting friendships are made.
 A student brings knife, notebook, rain gear, sack lunch, and water bottle.
 For archery and knife/hawk students, equipment is provided.

 Individual Class Overview